Warta Poznań: Farjaszewski era (2018–present)

 At the start of the 2020–21 season, many football pundits predicted Warta's relegation.
 Defying expectations, with new players such as striker Mateusz Kuzimski (summer 2020 signing) and winger Makana Baku (on loan from January 2021), Warta finished fifth in the league, missing out on qualification to the UEFA Europa Conference League by just one point.
 This represented Warta football team's best result since winning the football championship in 1947.

 Following Warta's poor start to the 2021–22 season (17th place in the league with eight points in thirteen league games), Dawid Szulczek replaced Tworek as head coach in November 2021.
 Under Szulczek, Warta finished 11th in the league in the 2021–22 season and 8th in the 2022–23 season.

 Warta contested the 2023–24 season much in the same way as their recent top-flight campaigns, with a below-average budget and limited transfer activity.
 On 18 April 2024, Szulczek announced he would not extend his contract and depart Warta at the end of the season.
 On 25 May that year, the last matchday, Warta suffered a 0–3 defeat to Jagiellonia Białystok and were jumped in the standings by Korona Kielce following their away win over Lech Poznań.
 As a result, Warta finished 16th and were relegated, ending their four-year stay in the top division.

 On 24 June 2024, Piotr Jacek was appointed as Szulczek's successor.
 With most of last season's roster replaced by youngsters and experienced second division players, Jacek was sacked two months into his stint and succeeded by Piotr Klepczarek.
 On 10 March 2025, after earning one point in the first four games of the year, Klepczarek was replaced with the experienced Ryszard Tarasiewicz.
 Warta's winless run continued until their successive relegation to II liga was confirmed on 11 May, following a 2–0 away defeat to Chrobry Głogów.
+Maciej Tokarczyk replaced Tarasiewicz as Warta's head coach ahead of the 2025–26 season.
+Warta returned to the I liga at the first time of asking after drawing their final game of the season against Resovia.

 As the Warta Poznań Municipal Stadium (Ogródek) did not conform to Ekstraklasa and I liga licensing requirements, the senior Warta football team played its home games in the Stadion Dyskobolii Grodzisk Wielkopolski from 2020 to 2025.
 Subsequently, Ogródek underwent renovations in order to fulfil the II liga licensing requirements.
 After nearly six years, Warta played its first home game there on 7 September 2025, winning 1–0 against Zagłębie Sosnowiec.